Easier Said Than Done (album): Reception

-Andrew Sacher of BrooklynVegan noted that the album represents the band "putting all the initial emphasis on the structure and emotion of the songs and adding in the technical flairs later on," calling it the their "poppiest album yet" which "feels like as much of a natural progression from the self-titled as that album did from the debut."
+Andrew Sacher of BrooklynVegan noted that the album represents the band "putting all the initial emphasis on the structure and emotion of the songs and adding in the technical flairs later on," calling it their "poppiest album yet" which "feels like as much of a natural progression from the self-titled as that album did from the debut."

 Kerrang!s James MacKinnon gave the album a verdict of four out of five, describing it as the band's "boldest record yet on a shoestring budget," and calling it "brilliant and frequently surprising".
 Grant Sharples of Paste noted the work as "a record, more than anything, about being in a DIY rock band and all the inevitable thrills and hardships that ensue," stating it "finds Pool Kids at their apotheosis, breathing new life into universal feelings."
 Writing for Clash, Paulina Subia assigned Easier Said Than Done a rating of eight out of ten and remarked, "There is a refreshing honesty told in the lives personified across the album and, in the world of each song, no story is off-limits."

 Will Yarbrough for The Line of Best Fit gave it a rating score of seven and referred to it as "a transition album", calling it "the one before Pool Kids truly made the leap, when they were figuring out how to add new ripples onto what they do better than anyone else."
 Dork's Harry Shaw rated it four out of five, remarking "If their self-titled debut was the sound of a band arriving, Easier Said Than Done is the sound of them moving in, painting the walls and leaving the front door open."